Dans-labs/ddps-docs/docs/intro.md

 # DICE Digital Preservation Service

+!!! warning "Living Document (WIP)"

+    This document is currently **under development**, which means **"Work in Progress"**.
+    It is carried out in the context of the [DICE project]{target="_blank"} (Data Infrastructure Capacities for EOSC), funded by the EU's Horizon 2020 project call H2020-INFRAEOSC-2018-2020 under Grant Agreement no. 101017207.

 ## Introduction
 This document defines the Functional and Technical requirements for creating and using the DICE Digital Preservation Service (DDPS).
 This document is work in progress.